aberhamm/exam-study-app/README.md

 ### Data Flow (Exam)

 - Home (server-rendered): server loads exam metadata and stats via `fetchExamById()` and `computeExamStats()` and passes them to the client UI.
 No full questions are fetched on load.
-- Start Exam: the client fetches full questions once via `/api/exams/:examId`, prepares them per settings, saves `ExamState` (including `examTitle`), then navigates to `/exam/:examId`.
+- Start Exam: navigation to `/exam/:examId` happens immediately.
+The exam route displays skeleton UI while it loads questions and prepares them per the saved settings.
+For targeted sessions (e.g., missed questions), Home pre-seeds `ExamState` and navigation is still immediate.
 - Exam Page: server sets metadata (title) from `fetchExamById()`.
-The client resumes from saved state without fetching; if there’s no saved state, it fetches questions once.
+The client resumes from a saved state when present (no fetch).
+If there’s no saved state, it fetches once and begins when ready, with skeletons shown until then.
 - Quit → Home: clearing `ExamState` prevents auto-resume; Home remains on the config view and only shows stats.

 ### Scripts